agorapulse/grails-coveralls/README.md

 # Usage

-## Sending your coverage reports to Coveralls.io
+## Sending your coverage reports to Coveralls

 Add this command to your build process (after testing and coverage report generation).